cshtdd/lazy-property-helper/readme.md

 ### Why is this better than `lock`?

 The following code is thread-safe.
-However, it is very inefficient because it needs to acquire a lock whenever `ExpensiveLoad` is read.
-The `LazyProperty` from this nuget solves this problem.
+However, it is inefficient because it needs to acquire a lock whenever `ExpensiveLoad` is read.
+The `LazyPropertyHelper` nuget prevents unnecessary locks.

 ```csharp
 public class MyLockedService